 Keelath sighed, leaving a puff of frost in midair.
-“We can’t leave them in this state,” he said reluctantly, then added, “Light knows they couldn’t be trusted not to burn the manor down around their ears,” as if he needed a better reason than mere worry.
+“We can’t leave them in this state,” he said reluctantly, then, “Light knows they couldn’t be trusted not to burn the manor down around their own ears,” as if he needed a better reason.

-“It’s close to that anyway,” said Tyrric dully.
+“It’s close to burning down on its own,” said Tyrric dully.

 They both gazed at him in silence.

-“I’m so–brother, I’m sorry,” Tyrric forced out hoarsely, and he leaned forward to cup his face in his palms.
-“I’ve done….horrible things.”
+“I’m so–brother, I’m sorry,” said Tyrric, and he leaned forward to cup his face in his palms.
+“I’ve done… horrible things.”

-Mirium sat beside him as he tortured himself, watching him quietly.
+Mirium sat beside him, watching him quietly.
 He wordlessly reached for her hand, and she took it, with a reassuring smile.

-It racked another sob out of him.
+It racked another breathy sob out of him.
 “I’ve wronged you.”

 “It is alright.
-The worst has been undone,” Mirium answered.
+The worst has been undone.”

-“We’ve all been pretty rough on one another,” said Mirium, with another glance at Keelath.
+“We’ve all been pretty rough on one another,” said Mirium wirh a glance at Keelath.
 Tyrric’s brother just looked uncomfortable.

-A rush of defensiveness and anger rose up in his chest, and Tyrric shied away from it.
-Such feelings had gotten him in trouble before, and he had hoped being cleansed of the Void would have removed it.
+A rush of defensiveness and anger rose up in his heart, and Tyrric shied away from it.
+Such feelings had gotten him in trouble before, and he had hoped being cleansed of the Void had removed it.
 Was he never to be free of it?
 He blinked several times as he waited for Mirium to say something else.

-“We’ll stay long enough to help get the manor back in order,” said Keelath instead.
+“We’ll stay long enough to help get the manor back in order,” said Keelath.